5251 - AI與正義

 課程前四週將奠定理論基礎,幫助學生熟悉政治哲學中關鍵概念,包括正義、公共理性、公民身份與知識權力等。學生將閱讀《史丹佛哲學百科》與《華文哲學百科》中關於正義、公共理性、約翰.羅爾斯、麥克.傅柯等條目,理解 Risse 書中所引用的思想資源。第五週起,我們將逐章研讀Risse著作。閱讀內容涵蓋AI與民主的未來、知識權利、深偽技術與虛假資訊的倫理問題、第四代人權、數據的社會地位、以及 AI 時代的道德主體性等議題。學生將學習如何運用政治哲學資源回應當代技術議題,並思考公共理性與自由社會如何在「數位生命 2.0/3.0」中維繫與重構。

-The course emphasizes conceptual analysis and critical thinking, through introduction discussions, class reports and book work, encourages students to develop personal views, and links abstract theories with specific scientific and technological practices.
-The final report is equipped with oral briefing, individual discussions and book submission, etc., to help students cultivate research, oral and book expression skills.
+The course emphasizes conceptual analysis and critical thinking.
+Through guided discussions, class reports and written assignments, students are encouraged to develop personal perspectives and connect abstract theory with concrete scientific and technological practice.
+The final report consists of oral presentations, individual discussions and written submissions to help students develop their research, oral and written expression skills.
 (ChatGPT, personal communication, June 9, 2025)

 Miller, David, "Justice", The Stanford Encyclopedia of Philosophy (Spring 2025 Edition), Edward N. Zalta & Uri Nodelman (eds.)